 Pestilential backbiters are the most in-famous smiters.
-They steal the livery of heaven to serve the devil in-the devil of sellishness.
+The steal the livery of heaven to serve the devil in-the devil of selfishness.
 Beware of them.

 "I say, Paddy, that is the worst looking horse you drive I ever saw.
 Why don't you fatten him up?"
-"Fat him up is it?
-Faix, the poor baste can hazdly carry the little mate that's on him," replied Paddy.
+"Fat him up, is it?
+Faix, the poor baste can handly carry the little mate that's on him," replied Paddy.

-When death, the great reconciler, has come, it is never of our tenderness that we repeat, but our severity.-George Eliot.
+When death, the great reconciler, has come, it is never of our tenderness that we repent, but our severity.
+George Eliot.

-The Theosophical Society failed in their project of importing a live Fakir from In-dia, for the cause they ought to have known from the beginning; the Fakir can not cross the black water-the ocean-without losing the black water-the ocean-without losing caste.
-This result is deeply to be regretted, as the Spiritualists would have been delight-ed to have seen the remarkable feats descri-bed by Madame Blavatsky, of a Fakir throw-ing up a ball of twine, holding the end in his hand, and the ball going out of sight; a boy then climbing the string out of sight; a boy then climbing the string out of sight, and the Fakir climbing after the boy out of sight; killing him and throwing him down in pieces; then descending and putting the pieces together, and the boy appearing un-harmed!
-That would be as good as J. M. Peebles' dancing dervish, who ripped open Peebles' dancing dervish, who ripped open his abdomen, and hacked his arm with a knife into kindlings, and then with a pass of the hand was restored.
-It would have been an excellent substitute for that "clementary" spirit appearing in a column of vapor!
+The Theosophical Society failed in their project of importing a live Fakir from India, for the cause they ought to have known from the beginning; the Eckir can not cross the black water-the ocean-without losing caste.
+This result is deeply to be regretted, as the Spiritualists would have been delighted to have seen the remarkable feats described by Madame Blavatsky, of a Fakir throwbed by Madame Blavatsky, of a Fakir throw-ing up a ball of twine, holding the end in bis hand, and the ball going out of sight; a boy then climbing the string out of sight; a and the Fakir climbing after the boy out of sight; killing him and throwing him down in pieces; then descending and putting the pieces together, and the boy appearing un-harmed!
+That would be as good as J. M. Peebles' dancing dervish, who ripped open Peebles' dancing dervish, who ripped open Peebles' dancing dervish, who ripped open his abdomen, and hacked his arm with a knife into kindlings, and then with a bass of the hand was restored.
+It would have been an excellent substitute for that "ele-mentary" spirit appearing in a column of vapor.!
 Alas, "elementary" or Fakir will not come.
-Even the Theosophical Society can not materialize a Fakir! and for the present, the stories about their doings at which credulity itself grows sick at the stomach, must be accepted on hearsny.
+Even the The sophical Society can not materialize a Fakk! and for the present, the stories about their doings at which credulity itself grows sick at the stomach, must be accepted on hearsay.

 Has religion fostered learning?
-Countless martyrs at the stake and on the rach, whose only crime was extending human knowledge beyond prescribed limits, cry to the pitying Heavens.
-For a thousand years it sat on the prostrate form of a great civilization, and attempted to guide the course of events.
+Countless martyrs at the stake and on the rack. whose only crime was extending human knowledge beyond prescribed limits, cry to the pitying Heavens.
+For a thousand years, it sat on the prostrate form of a great civil-ization, and attempted to guide the course of events.
 What were the results?
 Read the chronicles of the Dark Ages.
-With blanched face and trembling nerves call up its scenes of fiendishness, where the representatives of this religion, clad with their power by God, wrought the work of fiends incurnate.
+With blanched face and trembling nerves call up its scenes of flendishness, where the repre-sentatives of this religion, clad with their power by God, wrought the work of flends incarnate.
 The morality of Europe sank below that of the Empire even under Nero and Caligula.
-Morality, manly self-reliance, and nobility of character disappeared as the new religion gained ascendency.
+Morality, manly self-reliance, and nobility of character disappeared as the and nobility of character disappeared as the new religion gained ascendency.
 We now witness its blasting effects on Spain, a fos-sil of the Dark Ages, where the priest is more powerful than the king he faithfully supports.
-The poison of unquestioning faith entered deep into the vital current of Spanentered deep into the vital current of Span-ish life and paralyzed the intellect.
-It is this same faith that supports the Hapsburgs, like evil birds preying on the people, who detest, but dare not move for fear of the terrible power unscrupulously excited by the priesthood.
-Napoleon held his throne, and Louis-his villanous shadow-kept up his position on the slack rope of French pol-itics by the same aid.
-Italy, fairest land on which the sun ever shone, became the stronghold of the hydra-a nation of brig-ands and beggars.-Hudson Tuttle.
+The poison of unquestioning faith entered deep into the vital current of Span-ish life and paralyzed the intellect.
+It is this same faith that supports the Hapsburgs, like evil birds preving on the meanle who like evil birds preying on the people, who detest, but dare not move for fear of the terrible power unscrupulously excited by the priesthood.
+Napole6n held his throng, and Louis-his villanous shadow-kept up his position on the slack rope of French politics by the same aid.
+Italy, fairest land on which the sun ever shone, became the stronghold of the hydra-a nation of brigandstand beggars.-Hudson Tuttle.